biya-coin/biyaliquid-docs/.gitbook/defi/transaction-fees.md

 ## Gas and Fees

 {% hint style="info" %}
-Learn about the differences between `Gas` and `Fees` on Injective.
+Learn about the differences between `Gas` and `Fees` on Biyaliquid.

 Pre-requisite Readings -> [Cosmos SDK Gas](https://docs.cosmos.network/main/build/modules/auth#gas--fees)
 {% endhint %}

 Gas represents the amount of computational effort required to execute specific operations on the state machine.

-Injective utilizes the concept of gas to track the resource usage of operations during execution.
-Operations on Injective are represented as read or writes done to the chain's store.
+Biyaliquid utilizes the concept of gas to track the resource usage of operations during execution.
+Operations on Biyaliquid are represented as read or writes done to the chain's store.

 A fee is calculated and charged to the user during a message execution.
 This fee is calculated from the sum of all gas consumed in a message execution: